DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

 Installation instruction can be found in the Documentation Folders.
 These are step-by-step and are for users new to SmartThings.
 However, they have not been modified from the previous version yet.

 a.
 Install the relevant installation file(s):

+    Note:  If you have enabled GitHub integration in SmartThings, the repository settings are:
+            Owner: davegut
+            Name: SmartThingsPublic
+            Branch: master

     1. Go to the MyDeviceHandler page on the IDE, select 'Create New Device Handler'  Select 'From Code'.